I’m chronically with You: Jesus all Over Everything

 And they me see cry and chronically apologize.
 I am certain they will need chronic counseling.

 And I will chronically strive to be better.
-I will chronically follow my strict regime.
-I will chronically blog.
-I will be chronically honest.
+Then, I will chronically follow my strict regime.
+Absolutely, I will chronically blog.
+And yes, I will be chronically honest.
 I will chronically speak wellness.
-I will chronically believe.
-For this much I know…
+Yes, I will chronically believe.
+For this much, I know…

 He is chronically with me.